 Zinc also helps heal and prevent acne and regulates sebum secretion.

 Considering that most of the above are my skin concerns I knew I had to get it.
-I am currently on my second bottle now, so keep reading to find out how it performs and what the benefits are.
+I am currently on my second bottle now, so keep reading my review on the Ordinary Niacinamide to find out how it performs and what the benefits are.

 Application – How to use it